-Note: Applicants proposing projects to develop, expand, or add a new area of emphasis to early intervention or special education programs must provide, in their applications, information on how these new areas will be sustained once Federal funding ends.
+Note: Applicants proposing projects to develop, expand, or add a new area of emphasis to early intervention, special education, or related services programs must provide, in their applications, information on how these new areas will be sustained once

+Federal funding ends.

 Note: Project periods under this priority may be up to 60 months.
 Projects should be designed to ensure that all proposed scholars successfully complete the program within 60 months from the start of the project.
-The Secretary may reduce continuation awards for any project in which scholar recruitment is not on track or scholars are not on track to complete the program within the project period.
+The Secretary may reduce continuation awards for any project in which scholar recruitment is not on track or scholars are not on track to complete the program by the end of that period.

-To be considered for funding under this absolute priority, all program applicants must meet the requirements contained in this priority.
+To be considered for funding under this absolute priority, applicants must meet the application requirements contained in the priority.
+All projects funded under this absolute priority also must meet the programmatic and administrative requirements specified in the priority.

-To meet the requirements of this priority an applicant must-
+To meet the requirements of this priority, an applicant must-